willvedd/gamertag-checker/README.md

 Once configured with your auth token, you can fill out the `input.txt` file with the gamertags you wish to check.
 Enter one gamertag per line, without quotes.

-Finally, run `npm run start` and wait until completion, you should see the results pop into the console and appear in the `output.txt` file.
+Finally, run `node index.js` and wait until completion, you should see the results pop into the console and appear in the `output.txt` file.